jkinman/AngryMobRemote/README.md

-## Joel Kinman Tech Demo (WebGL / WebRTC)
+# Joel Kinman Static Web Tech Demo (WebGL / WebRTC)
 ### Welcome.
-I'm Joel Kinman I made this tech demo to learn WebRTC and practice WebGL while knocking the dust off my matrix math and quaternion skills.
+I'm Joel Kinman I made this tech demo to prove an idea I had combining WebRTC and WebGL while knocking the dust off my matrix math and quaternion skills.

-This app connects the orientation of a mobile phone to the camera in the 3D scene.
-Some underutilized tech IMO.
+## A few things to note:
+- This demo is completly static, there is no server side code running.
+- All communication is done peer to peer.
+- All graphics are rendered in realtime.

+After linking a mobile device by scanning the QR code the device's orientation is linked to the scene's camera.

-I dropped them into a Synthwave / Vaporwave edge runner scene I made for fun because it looks pretty RAD!
+I dropped the tech into a Synthwave / Vaporwave edge runner scene I made cus it looks DOPE!

 **WebRTC** is a real-time communication for the web.
 It allows browsers to communicate peer to peer with no need for a server (the exception of a peer to peer match maker)
 All code, assets and geometry generted by me except the car model I downloaded from sketchfab (credit below)